 Fan shields JROTC member from rain in powerful photo

-Simple gesture by a fan to a JROTC member at the Atlanta Braves game on Memorial Day was captured in a powerful image.
+A simple gesture by a fan to a JROTC member at the Atlanta Braves game on Memorial Day was captured in a powerful image.

 The fan, dressed in a red raincoat, held his umbrella over a U.S. Marine Corps JROTC member as he stood at attention next to the Braves’ POW-MIA Chair of Honor in the rain, according to FOX5 Atlanta.